-b) Brief explanation/assessment of basis for the uncertainty estimate c) Brief description of any post processing you have done (1-2 sentences).
+- b) Brief explanation/assessment of basis for the uncertainty estimate (1-2 sentences).
+The uncertainty is estimated based on cross-validated model experiments for 34 years of three-month lead September predictions.
+RMSE for September SIE is based on 34 predicted pan Arctic sea ice extents including bias corrections and corresponding observations. - c) Brief description of any post processing you have done (1-2 sentences).
 A constant bias correction was applied to sea ice concentration prediction at each grid point.
-Then a constant bias was corrected again in the sea ice extent prediction.
-Finally, a 0.1 million squatted kilometers correction due to the low model spatial resolution is applied to the final SIE prediction.
+Then a bias predicted by a linear regression was corrected again in the sea ice extent prediction.
+Finally, a 0.1 million squatted kilometers correction due to the low model spatial resolution is applied to the final SIE prediction. - d) Raw (and/or post processed) forecasts for this year and retrospective forecasts in an excel spreadsheet with one year on each row and ensemble member number on columns (specifying whether raw or post processed).
+Raw prediction with grid point bias correction is 5.33, pan Arctic extent bias correction 0.9 and resolution bias correction 0.1, all in million squared kilometers.